 nor other remarkable features, perhaps except for one peculiarity

-poorly seen above left: A big tube suddenly reduces its diameter to
+poorly seen above left: A big tube reduces its diameter to

-What looks like a series of orderly turns of a screw, as in Fig.1 below
+What looks like a series of orderly turns of a screw in

 Drawing conclusions from

-only one sample may not be justified here but formulating questions may
+only one sample may not be justified here but asking questions may

 Finally it may be mentioned that this sample of mere 0.28kg